 Bum Bum Buuummm...
 Sauron

 In the tale of Beren and Luthien (quite a good read, actually), he is described as capturing a man's wife and letting him see her being dragged away in torment.
-Then he captured the man, bargaining with the man's wife for information and promising that they would leave together.
+Then he captured the man and bargained with him for information, showing him his wife and promising they could both leave together.
 Once he had got the information he revealed that what the man saw was just an illusion (surprise, surprise!); his wife was dead.
 And yes, he would indeed be joining her.

 After the fall of Morgoth, Sauron became well versed in wizardry, and took a leaf out of his master's book.
 He took on a fair appearance and got on everyone's side.
 During this time, with the help of the elves, they forged the Great Rings, the Rings Of Power.
 Then he backstabbed his way to the top.
 In secret, he forged the One Ring, a ring that had control over all the other rings and whoever used them.
 However, this ring was lost after several battles; but for that, he would have controlled the world.
 What happens after this point is revealed in The Lord Of The Rings, and for more information on all his cruel exploits, one simply needs to look there.